Home » Top Tips » What are 5 pros and 5 cons of the NHS?

 1. Universal access to care (‘universal coverage’)

 One of the most significant advantages of the NHS is its universal coverage.
-Every resident of the UK is entitled to comprehensive healthcare – regardless of their financial status.
-This ensures that everyone, from the wealthiest to the most vulnerable, has access to medical services.
+This means every resident of the UK is entitled to comprehensive healthcare – regardless of their financial status.
+This ensures that everyone, from the wealthiest to the most vulnerable, has access to the same medical services.

 2. Free at the point of use (and accessibility)